Vlevinski/API_Tutor/README.md

 1. Get an api_key to be able to get your rates from http://data.fixer.io/api/
-2. Get_data with rates_pub.py when have api_key after inserting your key in
+2. Get_data with rates.py when have api_key after inserting your key in
    the app
 3. Update the key in the main.app
 4. Start main.py locally
-5.  use endpoint rates to ger rates in the Browser
+5.  use endpoint rates to get rates in the Browser **Important** - Don't forget point 1, insert it in rates.py

 ![RatesChart.png](Rates.png)